abinit/abinit/doc/tutorial/wannier90.md

 This is a mandatory input file required by the Wannier90 library.
 There are many variables that can be defined inside this file.
 In our case we used **num_wann** and **num_iter**.
-These variables are to be used in the minimization of the spread to obtain the MLWF.
-In particular, **num_wann** tell us the number of Wannier functions to extract while **num_iter** sets the maximum number of iterations.
+These variables are used in the minimization of the spread to obtain the MLWF.
+In particular, **num_wann** defines the number of Wannier functions to extract while **num_iter** sets the maximum number of iterations.
 There are also variables to govern the disentanglement procedure outlined in [[cite:Souza2002a]] which are not used in this simple case.
 The complete list of input variables